 In 1992 Bp.
 Pivarunas, with a view towards assisting clergy formerly belonging to SSPX, asked Fr.
 Dolan to receive episcopal consecration.
 After considerable hesitation, Fr.
 Dolan agreed in mid-1993.

 Bp.
 Dolan was consecrated a bishop in St. Gertrude the Great Church in Cincinnati on 30 November 1993, the Feast of St. Andrew, Apostle, during the course of Solemn Pontifical Mass.
 The rite took three hours, and all the solemnities of the Pontificale Romanum were observed.

 Seventeen traditional Catholic priests from the U.S., Mexico and Canada participated in the ceremony, along with several hundred Catholics from various parts of the country.

-A professionally-produced videotape of the consecration is available.
+A professionally-produced DVD of the consecration is available.

 |Bishop Dolan Preaching in Nantes, France, 8/15/2000|

 Bishop Dolan continues to serve as Pastor of St. Gertrude the Great Church in Cincinnati, Ohio.

 In addition Bishop Dolan conducts a modest national and international apostolate.
 He confirms in churches in the U.S. operated by former members of SSPX, and has also travelled extensively to conduct episcopal functions for traditionalist churches and organizations in Mexico, France, Belgium, Poland and Italy.

 The bishop has ordained seminarians and priests for Trento, the Institute Mater Boni Consilii of Verrua Savoia, Italy, and other organizations.